 Custom UI and task panes are specified in the add-in manifest.

 Custom buttons and menu commands

 You can use task panes in addition to add-in commands to enable users to interact with your solution.
-Clients that do not support add-in commands (Office 2013 and Office on iPad) run your add-in as a task pane.
+Clients that don't support add-in commands (Office on iPad) run your add-in as a task pane.
 Users launch task pane add-ins via the My Add-ins button on the Insert tab.

 Extend Outlook functionality

 Outlook add-ins can extend the Office app ribbon and also display contextually next to an Outlook item when you're viewing or composing it.
 They can work with an email message, meeting request, meeting response, meeting cancellation, or appointment when a user is viewing a received item or replying or creating a new item.

 Outlook add-ins can access contextual information from the item, such as an address or tracking ID, and then use that data to access additional information on the server and from web services to create compelling user experiences.
 In most cases, an Outlook add-in runs without modification in the Outlook application to provide a seamless experience on the desktop, web, and tablet and mobile devices.